 Your Ultrasonic Processor has been designed with safety in mind.
-However, no design can completely protect against improper usage, which may result in bodily injury and/or property damage.
-For your protection and equipment safeguard, observe the following warnings at all times, read the operating instructions carefully before operating the equipment, and retain this instruction manual for future reference.
-If the ultrasonic Processor is used in a manner contrary to that specified in this instruction manual, the protection features designed into the unit may be impaired.
+However, no design can completely protect against improper usage, which may result in bodily injury and/or equipment damage.
+Please observe the following warnings at all times, read the operating instructions carefully before operating the equipment, and retain this instruction manual for future reference.
+If the Ultrasonic Processor is used in a manner contrary to that specified in this instruction manual, the protection features designed into the unit may be impaired.

-- When mounting the probe, always clamp the converter housing.
+- When mounting the probe, always clamp the upper portion of the converter housing.
 Never clamp the probe. - Make sure the Ultrasonic Processor is properly grounded via a 3-prong outlet. - High voltage is present in the power supply.
 Do not remove the cover.
-Refer all servicing to qualified service personnel. - To avoid electric shock, disconnect the electrical power cord before removing the cover prior to servicing. - Never operate the power supply unless it is connected to the converter. - Never secure anything to the probe, except at the nodal point (point of no activity). - Never touch a vibrating probe. - Never allow a microtip or extender to vibrate in air for more than 10 seconds. - When using a microtip, always keep the amplitude below 40%. - Never operate a probe with threaded end without a tip, extender or microtip. - Air-cool the converter when sample temperature exceeds 100° C, and when working at high intensity for more than 30 minutes. - It is recommended that a sound abating enclosure or ear protection be used when operating the Ultrasonic Processor.
+Refer all servicing to qualified service personnel. - To avoid electric shock, disconnect the electrical power cord before removing the cover prior to servicing. - Never operate the power supply unless it is connected to the converter. - Never secure anything to the probe, except at the nodal point (point of no activity). - Never touch a vibrating probe. - Never allow a microtip or extender to vibrate in air for more than 10 seconds. - Never operate a probe with threaded end without a tip, extender or microtip. - Air-cool the converter when sample temperature exceeds 100° C, and when working at high intensity for more than 30 minutes. - It is recommended that a sound abating enclosure or ear protection be used when operating the Ultrasonic Processor.